 Negotiate binding clauses

-Binding clauses offer two advantages:
+Binding clauses with penalties have two advantages: